chinamike65/hugo-tuolesi/content/book3/book3en.md

 284

 Wrong concept, after the concept is wrong, you will see things upside down and confused, so you will be wrong when you look at the perfect Buddha.
-Therefore, Venerable Tudun said that "the mind is broken and chaotic, and it is impossible to see the Buddha without Dharmault."
+Therefore, Venerable Tudun said that "the mind is broken and chaotic, and it is impossible to see the Buddha without fault."

 In addition, in the history of heretics, there are many things of fighting and killing.